 Clear problem definition ensures the device delivers meaningful clinical value.

-- Functional requirements
+- Functional requirements and performance criteria

-- Safety expectations
+- Safety expectations and risk thresholds

 - Usability and ergonomic needs

-Feasibility analysis evaluates whether the design is:
+Feasibility analysis confirms whether the design is viable before significant resources are committed.

-- Technically achievable
+- Technically achievable with available materials and processes

-- Clinically appropriate
+- Clinically appropriate for the intended use

 - Manufacturable at scale